udgsg/Hackathon2021/README.md

 ## Who is participating:

-All graduate students and seniors at UD.
+All graduate students and seniors in undergrad at UD.

 ## Team Formation: